Indian Chintz Bonnet

 18th c

-This woman's bonnet was made in Marken, The Netherlands from lovely Indian hand painted chintz, which was so highly prized that any pieces not used for robes or garments were made into these little bonnets.
-The blue was hand painted with a kolam pen.
+This child's bonnet was made in Marken, The Netherlands from lovely Indian hand painted chintz, which was so highly prized that any pieces not used for robes or garments were made into these little bonnets.

 Cataloguing